Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Acoustic Scene Classification with Multiple Devices

 \subsection{Baseline system results}

-The baseline system provided for the task uses Open L3 embeddings \cite{Cramer_2019_ICASSP} as feature representation, followed by two fully-connected feed-forward layers, in an architecture that mimics the original publication introducing the embeddings.
+The baseline system provided for the task uses Open L3 embeddings as feature representation, followed by two fully-connected feed-forward layers \cite{Cramer_2019_ICASSP}.
 The system uses a window size of one second for analysis, with a hop size of 100 ms, input representation through 256 mel filters, content type music, and an embedding size of 512.
 This is followed by two fully connected layers of 512 and 128 hidden units, respectively.
 The learning is performed for 200 epochs with a batch size of 64, and data shuffling between epochs, using Adam optimizer \cite{Kingma2015} with a learning rate 0.001.
 Model selection is performed using validation data consisting of approximately 30\% of the original training data.
 Model performance after each epoch is evaluated on the validation set, and the best performing model is selected.

-Results of the baseline system are presented in Table~\ref{tab:subtaskA-baseline}.
-The results were calculated using TensorFlow in GPU mode; the system was trained and tested 10 times, and the mean and standard deviation of the performance from these 10 independent trials are shown in the table.
+The overall performance of the baseline system on the development set is 54.1\%.
 The baseline system does not have any mechanism for explicitly dealing with the device mismatch, which is evident from the results: device-wise system performance decreases according to the amount of data available in training.
-Highest accuracy is obtained on device A, while the other devices for which a small amount of data is available in training provide about 50-60\% accuracy, and the lowest accuracy is observed for the completely unknown devices.
+Highest accuracy is obtained on device A (70.6\%), while the other devices for which a small amount of data is available in training provide about 50-60\% accuracy; the lowest accuracy is observed for the unseen devices (39-48\%).